 We are therefore living in the promised “day of the Lord” – the days of “the kingdom of God.”
 Consequently, you should not be led astray by anyone or any group who would tell you that any Bible prophecy is yet to be fulfilled.
 Most common are those groups who excitedly warn of the imminent physical return of Jesus.
 Even in the last hundred years there have been many cases of churches or cults using scraps of Scripture to build a following.
 Then when the predicted event does not occur when promised, they invent some new prophecy or explanation to hold on to the people and their wallets.
 By the false expectations these groups raise, they damage the faith of those who join them, and cause the name of the Lord to be blasphemed among those who do not.

 None of this, however, diminishes the value of the Bible for helping us understand the ways of God and how His judgments are executed in the earth.
 On the contrary, because the Bible is a trustworthy record of how people were judged in the past, we can follow its patterns recurring in life today.
 As a result, we are better able to learn from it.
 The Bible’s subject matter is righteousness.
 It is filled with examples of right and wrong behavior.
 Its moral lessons help us know how to live.
 Nations still rise and fall today for the same reason they rose and fell in biblical times: “Righteousness exalts a nation, but sin is a reproach to any people.”
 The Bible is not less valuable because its prophecies have been fulfilled, it is more valuable for this very reason.

 The purpose of the Bible is to testify to Jesus Christ.
 Its prophecies have been fulfilled in Him.
-He is the Lord in “the day of the Lord;” He is the King in “the kingdom of God.”
-Live for Him, whether anyone else does or not.
+Jesus Christ is the Lord in “the day of the Lord;” He is the King in “the kingdom of God.”
+Live for Him…whether anyone else does or not.

 The purpose of this blog is to provide information about Jesus to those who want to hear about Him without having to join something.